freedomofpress/securedrop-docs/docs/admin/reference/admin_interface.rst

 instance via the *Admin Interface*.
 We recommend a size of ``500px x 450px``.
 Only PNG-format images are supported.
 To update the logo image:

 #.
-Copy the logo image to your admin workstation
+Copy the logo image to your *Admin Workstation*
 #.
 Click **Browse** and select the image from your workstation's filesystem
 #.
 Click **Update Logo** to upload and set the new logo